opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 ## 125. Filing of records of appeal and written cases

-**_Filing of records of appeal and written cases for appeals filed on or after 1 January 2015 from the Family Courts to the Family Division of the High Court under Part 18 Division 60 of the Family Justice Rules_**
+**_Filing of records of appeal and written cases for appeals filed to the Family Division of the High Court under Part 18 Division 60 of the Family Justice Rules_**

 (1) In practice, the District Judges may furnish grounds of decision, and if so, within 8 weeks of the filing of the notice of appeal although the furnishing of grounds of decision is not a requirement under the Part 18 Division 60 of the Family Justice Rules.

 (2) To facilitate the conduct of appeal hearings before the Judge of the Family Division of the High Court in Chambers, parties are required to file the following documents prior to the appeal hearing:

-> (a) the appellant shall, within one week from the date of the release of the notes of evidence and grounds of decision (if any), file his submission, the record of appeal, and where the record of appeal exceeds 1000 pages, a core bundle, and serve a copy thereof on every respondent to the appeal or his solicitor; and
+> (a) the appellant shall, within 7 working days from the date of the release of the notes of evidence and grounds of decision (if any), file his submission, the record of appeal, and where the record of appeal exceeds 1000 pages, a core bundle, and serve a copy thereof on every respondent to the appeal or his solicitor; and

-> (b) the respondent shall, within one week from the date of the service of the documents referred to in sub-paragraph (2)(a), file his submission and a supplemental core bundle, where necessary, and serve a copy thereof on the appellant or his solicitor.
+> (b) the respondent shall, within 7 working days from the date of the service of the documents referred to in sub-paragraph (2)(a), file his submission and a supplemental core bundle, where necessary, and serve a copy thereof on the appellant or his solicitor.

 (3) The submissions to be filed by parties shall set out as concisely as possible: